Ahmad45123/esfiles/README.md

 ExtremeStudio Files
 =====

-This repo will have all files that ExtremeStudio will be using cloudly.
+This repo will be used to host all [ExtremeStudio](https://github.com/JohnyMac/ExtremeStudio)'s downloadable data.

 # Folders Info:
 * *dnldFiles*: This has all downloadable content that will be used by ES.
-* *latestUpdate*: This contains the latest ExtremeStudio ClickOnce files.
+* *latestProg*: This contains the latest ExtremeStudio ClickOnce files.